Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS02/README.md

 - THEN the entire screen should be replaced with “Something critical went wrong.
 Please reload the page
 - AND an error should be logged in the browser console that shows the call stack.

-#### Task Instructions

-1. **Review the Starter Code**: Understand the current implementation and its limitations.
-2. **Implement User Stories**: Modify the code to fulfill all unresolved user stories.
-Pay attention to error handling and user input validation.
-3. **Error Handling**: Ensure the application handles errors gracefully, providing clear feedback to the user without crashing.
-4. **Testing**: Test your application thoroughly with various inputs to ensure it meets all the user stories.

-#### Submission Requirements

-- Updated HTML and JavaScript files.
-- Submit your project to the LMS Project Tab for DJS02
+##  Challenges

+Understanding the use of Cucumber and the Gherkins syntax was a bit of mind stretch but the Gherkins syntax is easier to diggest because it is very detailed in terms  of what the code must do.

+## Learning Outcomes

-This project challenges you to think critically about user input, error handling, and providing a seamless user experience.
-Ensure your solution is robust, user-friendly, and meets the specified requirements.
+To think critically about user input, error handling, and providing a seamless user experience.
+Ensure the solution is robust, user-friendly, and meets the specified requirements.

+## Author
+Dimpho Molepo